 The OES visited King’s Hollow Tunnel on May 11, 2002.
 Also known as Mineral Tunnel and King’s Switch Tunnel, King’s Hollow Tunnel is located in the woods just a few miles northeast of the well-known Moonville Tunnel.
 Like Moonville Tunnel, King’s Hollow was part of the Marietta-Cincinnati Railroad and was later bought by the Baltimore & Ohio Railroad.
 Not as much information is available about this tunnel.
 King’s Hollow Tunnel was likely constructed around the same time as Moonville Tunnel.
 It may have undergone renovation around the same time as well.
 King’s Hollow is constructed from wooden beams, unlike the brick of Moonville Tunnel.
 King’s Hollow also seemed to be a bit longer than Moonville Tunnel.
-There was at least death recorded at King’s Hollow Tunnel.
-According to The Athens Messenger, the body of 24-year-old Pleasant Dexter was found in the west end of the tunnel on May 4, 1927.
-Residents believed that Dexter had gone to sleep on the track and was killed by one of three trains that passed through the tunnel that night.
-Dexter’s skull was fractured and his body had numerous bruises and fractures.
+There was at least one death recorded at King’s Hollow Tunnel.
+According to The Athens Messenger, the body of 24-year-old Pleasant Dexter was found at the west end of the tunnel on May 4, 1927.
+Residents believed that Dexter had gone to sleep on the track and was killed by one of the three trains that passed through the tunnel that night.
+Dexter’s skull was fractured, and his body had numerous bruises and fractures.
 He was buried in New Marshfield Cemetery.

 Location Information: Abandoned

 King’s Hollow Tunnel is located near the intersection of Rockcamp Road and Kings Hollow Road near Mineral; Athens County.